bounswe/bounswe2022group5/deliverables/CMPE451_Customer_Presentation_Milestone_3/FM_Report_Group5.md

 Our platform provides its users an environment to share their medical experiences with each other, being informed about medical topics and also gives them the opportunity to receive responses from verified doctors.
 Anyone can use Android and the web versions of our application without being charged.

 Anyone can register to our platform.
 There are two types of registered users; doctors and members.
 Every registered user has their own profile pages.
 While registered users can benefit from all the features of our application, guest users can use some of them.
 There are three different parts that can be utilized in our application.
 First one is the Forum.
 In the forum, any registered user can share their medical experiences and get responses from other users including verified doctors.
 All users are able to view other discussion threads in the forum and make comments or upvote/downvote them.
 The second part is the Articles.
 Only doctors can publish an article in this part.
 All users can read an article on the platform and upvote/downvote it.
 The third part is the Chatbot.
-Register users are able to reach posts, articles and doctors related to the options they choose from the chatbot decision tree.
+Registered users are able to reach posts, articles and doctors related to the options they choose from the chatbot decision tree.
 Forum is the home page of our platform.
 The other parts can be reached through the buttons in the home page.

-After Milestone 2 we have decided to implement doctor profiles, better labeling system, better search system,category follow, annotation and semantic search features.
-Apart from this, we carefully analyzed the feedbacks and decided to make the necessary corrections and bugfixes.
+After Milestone 2 we have decided to implement doctor profiles, better labeling system, better search system, category follow, annotation, and semantic search features.
+Apart from this, we carefully analyzed the feedbacks, and decided to make the necessary corrections and bug-fixes.
 For Final Milestone, we have determined as a roadmap to satisfy the requirements we have defined as the basis and present them in a demo accompanied by a comprehensive scenario.

 The detailed explanation of all features implemented are on Final Release Notes.